Ever wonder why that one product shows up on the chart while everything else fades into the background?

 Q5: Is it safe to assume the product with the most carbons is the major one?

-A: No. Product stability, steric factors, and reaction conditions matter more than just carbon count Which is the point..
+A: No. Product stability, steric factors, and reaction conditions matter more than just carbon count.

 Closing Paragraph

 So, next time you stare at a substitution reaction, remember: it’s not just a random swap.
-But it’s a dance between leaving groups, nucleophiles, solvents, and the subtle lure of stability.
-By breaking the steps down, spotting the clues, and keeping an eye on the bigger picture, you’ll consistently pick the major product—and that’s what turns a good chemist into a great one.
+It’s a dance between leaving groups, nucleophiles, solvents, and the subtle lure of stability.
+Which means by breaking the steps down, spotting the clues, and keeping an eye on the bigger picture, you’ll consistently pick the major product—and that’s what turns a good chemist into a great one.
 Happy drawing!